TorkeTechnologies/Eduardos-ASS/README.md

 **Welcome to Assignment Submission System GitHub Page**
 ***
 To run the application follow the steps below.\
-Either use an extension like live server or an IDE like WebStorm.\
+One can use an extension like live server for VSCode or an IDE like WebStorm and open the index.html file from there.

+**Note that the following does not seem to display the mascot image correctly**\
-One can also create a local server using python:\
+Create a local server using python:\
 Python:\
 python -m http.server 8000